 The known Kinera brand's BD005 model was highly hyped and highly rated.
-These earphones are great, specifically if you like a flat sound with tame highs but bumped mid-bass.
+These earphones are great, specifically if you like a dull sound with tame highs but bumped mid-bass.
 I wasn't highly impressed with these.
 I find the sound a bit boring, absolutely no Wow-effect, and even a bit muddy, especially on male vocals.

 ø10mm Dynamic Driver + Balanced Armature